Every New Movie You Can Stream Early While Theaters Are Closed

 Fantasy Island

-Blumhouse Productions' twisted adaptation of the hit '70s TV series -- which casts Michael Peña as the mastermind of a deadly resort caterd to the likes of Lucy Hale, Maggie Q, Austin Stowell and Ryan Hansen -- was a box office success when it opened in February, but with theaters shuttering soon after, it's now available for in-home frights.
+Blumhouse Productions' twisted adaptation of the hit '70s TV series casts Michael Peña as the mastermind of a deadly resort catered to the likes of Lucy Hale, Maggie Q, Austin Stowell and Ryan Hansen.

 How to watch: Fantasy Island is available for purchase on Amazon Prime Video, Vudu, Fandango Now, iTunes and other streaming services.